chaz393/GaeulBot/README.md

 # GaeulBot - an Instagram bot for Discord

-clone this porject
+clone this project

-edit the .env file and fill in your information
+copy the .example.env file to .env and edit it with your information

 run docker-compose build